 How to inject Amjevita (adalimumab-atto):

-Inject Amjevita (adalimumab-atto) under the skin in the front of your thighs or at least 2 inches away from your belly button if injecting in your stomach area.
-Be sure to rotate injection sites each time to allow your skin to heal.
+You can inject Amjevita under the skin either on the front of your thighs or your stomach.
+If you inject it into your stomach, make sure the area is at least 2 inches away from your belly button.
+Rotate your injection sites each time to allow your skin to heal.
+And avoid injecting the medication into skin that's red, bruised, or broken.

 Amjevita (adalimumab-atto) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.